avsm/eeww/README.md

 The resulting binaries are in `_build/test` :

 - `test.native` tests the library.
 Nothing should fail.
-- `pref.native` tests the performance of the library.
+- `perf.native` tests the performance of the library.